 Now that your teen has become proficient in the basic operational skills of driving, it is essential that they be exposed to a wide variety of driving circumstances and conditions.
-Make a point of finding circumstances to drive with them that they have not yet experienced, and do it for all types of roads - quiet neighborhood streets, multi-lane roads, and highways.
+Make a point of driving with them in different situations that they have not yet experienced, and do it for all types of roads - quiet neighborhood streets, multi-lane roads, and highways.
 Drive with them at different times of the day, in poor weather, and with varying levels of traffic.
 It's much better that they experience these conditions with you, rather than alone or with other teens.